 Ways to Eat Eggplant

-- Mash into a dip – Scoop the cooked eggplant and easily mash it or puree into a dip.
-It has a thick, creamy texture, with a smoky tinge and makes it a good accompaniment with pita bread.
+- Mash into a dip – Scoop the cooked eggplant and easily mash it or puree it into a dip.
+It has a thick, creamy texture, with a smoky tinge which makes it a good accompaniment to pita bread.
 The classic baba ghanoush is made with roasted eggplants with tahini sauce, garlic, and virgin olive oil.

-- In curries – The fleshy eggplants is a great addition to almost any curry, giving them a more-ish feel, while adding to the overall deliciousness.
-You can just dice up the eggplants and add it to a chicken or fish curry.
+- In curries – The fleshy eggplants are a great addition to almost any curry, giving them a more-ish feel while adding to the overall deliciousness.
+You can just dice up the eggplants and add them to a chicken or fish curry.
 It’s ideal for a vegetable curry.

 Health Benefits of Eggplants